 Opening Doors – The Secret of Matt 7:7-8

-Many people seem to freeze at the notion of serving in ministry because there is no sense the Lord is calling them—because doors do not seem open.
-It is lost on us that the Lord implores us to go out into the highways and byways of life and compel them to come (with compelling love, life and lyrics).
+Many people seem to freeze at the notion of serving in ministry because they have no sense the Lord is calling them; doors do not seem to open.
+It is lost on us that the Lord implores us to go out into the highways and byways of life and compel them to come.

-One plain reading is that if we are expecting doors to be opened, it must be that we are asking, seeking and knocking—all three, not just one or two out of the three, to see doors open.
-(Recall that the original greek had no punctuation.
-That is the choice of the translator.)
+One reading is that if we are expecting doors to be opened, we must be doing all three – asking, seeking, and knocking—to see doors open.
+(Recall that the original Greek had no punctuation.
+Punctuation is the choice of the translator.)

-Create an account at ExploreNext and see what doors open for you to make a difference in the halls of eternity.
+Create an account at MissionNext and see what doors open for you to make a difference in the halls of eternity.

 Nelson projects himself as the generic Evangelical baby-boomer.
 Born in 1946, he was raised in NJ in a Christian family.
 He holds an MS degree in Chemical Engineering and served in positions of R&D in American industry for 33 years.
 Nelson is an inventor and has formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext.
 The initial launch was in the form of Finishers Forums.
 Soon after a web presence was created as a connecting tool.
 Nelson also serves as an on-line missionary with Global Media Outreach.
 Locally he attends a Torah study and is chairman of the sewer commission to work with the unchurched.